ovh/docs/pages/web_cloud/web_hosting/sql_create_database/guide.en-us.md

 Databases in the table can have several different types:

-- **Included** : Indicates that the database is included in your web hosting plan.
+- **Included**: Indicates that the database is included in your web hosting plan.
 There is no additional cost.</br></br>
-- **Optional** : Indicates that the database has been subscribed to in addition to the databases included with your web hosting plan.
+- **Optional**: Indicates that the database has been subscribed to in addition to the databases included with your web hosting plan.
 You pay an additional fee to have this additional database on your web hosting plan.</br></br>
-- **Included - Discontinued**: Indicates that the included database will soon be discontinued and become obsolete. </br>We recommend that you **before** the database becomes obsolete, you retrieve its contents and place it in a newer database (which has not yet been scheduled for end of sales).</br></br>
+- **Included - Discontinued**: Indicates that the included database will soon be discontinued and become obsolete. </br>We recommend that you retrieve its contents and place it in a newer database (which has not yet been scheduled for end of sales) **before** the database becomes obsolete.</br></br>
-- **Optional - Discontinued**: Indicates that the database you have subscribed to as an add-on to your web hosting plan will soon be removed from sale and become obsolete. </br>We recommend that you, **before** the database becomes obsolete, retrieve its contents and place it in a newer database (which is not scheduled to end).
+- **Optional - Discontinued**: Indicates that the database you have subscribed to as an add-on to your web hosting plan will soon be removed from sale and become obsolete. </br>We recommend that you retrieve its contents and place it in a newer database (which is not scheduled to end) **before** the database becomes obsolete.

 > [!success]
 >